currentxchange/purple-explainer/Everstones.md

-> Please note: We are still developing this feature and it probably will not be available on Beta's launch.
-Everstone's PURPLE-backing contract has been tested and is working as described above.
+> Please note: Everstone's PURPLE-backing contract has been tested and is working as described above.
 Still, consider elements subject to change.
+Release date unnannounced, but will come after Bets release.
+See [Roadmap.md](Roadmap.md)